 We document the portfolio activity of federal housing agencies and provide evidence on its impact on mortgage markets and the economy.
 Through a narrative analysis, we identify historical policy changes leading to expansions or contractions in agency mortgage holdings.
 Based on those regulatory events that we classify as unrelated to short-run cyclical or credit market shocks, we find that an increase in mortgage purchases by the agencies boosts mortgage lending, in particular refinancing, and lowers mortgage rates.
 Agency purchases also influence prices in other asset markets, stimulate residential investment, and expand homeownership.
 We compare these effects to those of conventional monetary policy shocks, and we provide evidence on the interactions between housing credit and monetary policies.

-We estimate the causal impact of government-funded R&D on business-sector productivity growth.
-Identification is based on a novel narrative classification of all significant postwar changes in appropriations for R&D funded by five major federal agencies.
-Using long-horizon local projections and the narrative measures, we find that an increase in appropriations for nondefense R&D leads to increases in various measures of innovative activity, and higher productivity in the long run.
-We structurally estimate the production function elasticity of nondefense government R&D capital using the SP-IV methodology of Lewis and Mertens (2023), and obtain implied returns of 150 to 300 percent over the postwar period.
-The estimates indicate that government-funded R&D accounts for about one quarter of business-sector TFP growth since WWII, and generally point to substantial underfunding of nondefense R&D.
+Based on a narrative classification of all significant postwar changes in R&D appropriations for five major federal agencies, we find that an increase in nondefense R&D appropriations leads to increases in various measures of innovative activity and higher business-sector productivity in the long run.
+We structurally estimate the production function elasticity of nondefense government R&D capital using the SP-IV methodology of Lewis and Mertens (2023) and obtain implied returns of 150 to 300 percent over the postwar period.
+The estimates indicate that government-funded R&D accounts for one quarter of business-sector TFP growth since WWII, and imply substantial underfunding of nondefense R&D.

 Crowd-out Effects of U.S. Housing Credit Policy.
 Latest slides.